-We hear concerns about how to best support EEA workers through the new rules and about the potential risks of workplace discrimination or Home Office penalties should an employer err in their compliance duties.
+We’re hearing concerns about how best to support EEA workers with the new regime and about the potential risks of workplace discrimination or Home Office penalties should an employer err in their compliance duties.

 Settled Status in the UK: What do employers have to do?

-- You have a duty not to discriminate against EU citizens in light of the UK’s decision to leave the EU.
-This applies both a prospective and current employer.
+- You are under a duty not to discriminate against EU citizens in light of the UK’s decision to leave the EU, both as a prospective and current employer.